Optimality and Approximate Optimality of Source-Channel Separation in Networks: Optimality of Separation for Distributed Network Joint Source-Channel Coding

-The following uniform Markov lemma is needed in the proof of this theorem, which can be found in \cite{Chang:78,Kaspi:79,Kaspi:82}.
-This lemma is alternative version of the well known Markov lemma \cite{Berger:78}, and it has been used more recently in \cite{Draper:04}.
-We rewrite it below using notation more convenient to us\footnote{The lemma given in \cite{Kaspi:82} makes the asymptotically small quantities in the definition of strongly jointly typical sequence more explicit, which are however of little consequence here.}. \begin{lemma} Let $X\leftrightarrow Y \leftrightarrow Z$ be a Markov string in finite alphabets.
+The uniform Markov lemma \cite{Chang:78,Kaspi:79} is needed in the proof of this theorem, which is an alternative version of the Markov lemma in \cite{Berger:78,Tung:78}.
+It is rewritten below using notation more convenient to us. \begin{lemma} Let $X\leftrightarrow Y \leftrightarrow Z$ be a Markov string in finite alphabets.
 For any fixed strongly jointly typical sequence pair $(x^n,y^n)$, let $Z^n$ be chosen uniformly at random from the set which consists of all sequences that are strongly typical with $y^n$.
 Let $Q(\cdot)$ be the probability measure induced by this random choice.
 Then $\lim_{n\rightarrow \infty}Q((x^n,y^n,Z^n) \mbox{ are not strongly jointly typical})=0$, and the convergence is uniform over the set of strongly jointly typical $(x^n,y^n)$ sequence pairs. \end{lemma}